dasch-swiss/dsp-tools/docs/dsp-tools-create-ontologies.md

 `"comments": { "<lang>": "<comment>", "<lang>": "<comment>", ... }`

 Comments with language tags.
 Currently, "de", "en", "fr" and "it" are supported.
-The `comments` element is mandatory but can be omitted.
-In that case the default value `[no comment provided]` (with language "en") is used.
+The `comments` element is optional.

 ### Super